-As of July 1, 2016, Edwards ranked at the 58th percentile of this group in terms of market capitalization.
+As of June 30, 2017, Edwards ranked at the 57th percentile of this group in terms of market capitalization.
 Compensation data are generally regressed for market capitalization to ensure that the data are not distorted by larger companies.
 Regression analysis is a commonly used technique to size-adjust data, which allows for more statistically valid comparisons.
 The key measure used in our regression model is market capitalization.
 Based on this measure, the regression formula correlates and adjusts the raw data for base salary, total cash compensation and total direct compensation to predict those items based on the market capitalization for each of the Comparator Group companies.

-Although data from the Comparator Group are the primary data input for compensation decisions for the NEOs, consideration is given to compensation data for companies in the high technology, life sciences and medical technology industries reported in the following nationally recognized surveys: Aon Hewitt's U.S. Total Compensation Measurement Executive Survey and Radford Compensation Surveys.
-The survey data are considered generally, without focusing on any one particular group or subset of companies included in the data (other than the Comparator Group identified above).
+Although data from the Comparator Group are the primary data input for compensation decisions for the NEOs, consideration is given to compensation data for companies in healthcare-related industries as reported in nationally recognized Radford Global Technology and Global Lifesciences Compensation Surveys.
+The Compensation Committee considers both survey data that is healthcare-specific and also general industry data for companies within a similar size scope to Edwards.
 The Compensation Committee believes it is appropriate to refer to these additional data because we compete with these types of companies for executive talent.

-When compared to similar positions at our 2017 Comparator Group companies, target total direct compensation and the elements of compensation (base salary, annual cash incentive, and long-term incentive award value) approximated or were below the median for all of the NEOs.
+When compared to similar positions at our 2018 Comparator Group companies, our target total direct compensation and the elements of compensation (base salary, annual cash incentive, and long-term incentive award value) approximated or were below the median for all of the NEOs.

 Elements of Compensation.
-The compensation package for each NEO consists primarily of (a) base salary; (b) an annual cash incentive payment based on attainment of pre-established financial measures, operating goals, and individual performance; and (c) long-term stock-based incentive awards.
+The compensation package for each NEO consists primarily of (a) base salary; (b) an annual cash incentive payment based on attainment of pre-established financial measures, operating goals, and individual performance; and (c) long-term stockbased incentive awards.
 Each of these three components of compensation is intended to promote one or more of our objectives of designing executive compensation that is performance-based, is competitive, and aligns the interests of the executives with our stockholders as further described in the Elements of Compensation Summary chart below.